Stickman Weekly 20/5/2012

 Good work by the Thai police finds frozen tiger body parts destined for export to other parts of Asia.

-From the BBC, a Brit is found with 6 human fetuses in his hotel room in Bangkok.
+From the BBC, a Brit is found with 6 human foetuses in his hotel room in Bangkok.

 A graphic film on female sex tourism gets much applause in Cannes.